Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Jump diffusions

 \section{Jump diffusions}

 A general time-homogeneous, $d$-dimensional jump diffusion $\Y := ( \Y_t )_{ t \geq 0 }$ is the solution of a stochastic differential equation of the form

 where $\sigma : \Omega \mapsto \R^{ d \times d }$ and the other coefficients are as in \eqref{sde}.
 The implicit assumption in \eqref{sde} of $\sigma \equiv 1$ is restrictive in dimensions $d > 1$.
 Processes which do not have unit diffusion coefficient can be dealt with provided they lie in the domain of the Lamperti transform \citep{Ait-Sahalia08}, i.e.~if there exists a mapping $q : \Y \mapsto \X$ such that $\X$ is of the form \eqref{sde}.
 Such transforms exist for any non-degenerate process in one dimension, but only rarely in higher dimensions.
-Necessary and sufficient conditions on $\sigma$ for the Lamperti transform to be well defined were derived in Proposition 1 of \citep{Ait-Sahalia08}: the equality
+Sufficient conditions for the Lamperti transform to be well defined are non-singularity of $\sigma$ and the following symmetry condition \citep{Yu07, Ait-Sahalia08}:

-must hold for every $\x \in \Omega$ and every triple $( i, j, k ) \in \{ 1, \ldots, d \}^3$ such that $k > j$.
 We note also that the Lamperti transform cannot be constructed from discrete data, so that in any case $\sigma$ must be known a priori.
 While restrictive, this assumption cannot be relaxed without fundamental changes to the method of proof of consistency and already arises in the simpler case of diffusions without jumps \citep{vanderMeulen13, Gugushvili14}.

-The following proposition summarises the necessary regularity assumptions for existence and uniqueness of Feller-Markov jump diffusions with transition densities and a unique stationary density: 11pt \begin{prop} Assume there exist constants $C_1, C_2, C_3, C_4, C_5 > 0$ such that
+The following proposition summarises the necessary regularity assumptions for existence and uniqueness of Feller-Markov jump diffusions with transition densities and a unique stationary density: 11pt \begin{prop} Assume that $c( \cdot, 0 ) \equiv 0$, and that there exist constants $C_1, C_2, C_3, C_4 > 0$ such that